-9.1.7 Balance Sheet Template Instructions
+9.1.6 Balance Sheet Template Instructions

-9.1.7.1 Balance Sheet
+9.1.6.1 Balance Sheet

-- 762. Column (1) GAAP Amounts per audited, consolidated financial statements (or aggregated financial statements) is populated from the worksheet GAAP and ICS Balance Sheets.
+- 707. Column (1) GAAP Amounts per audited, consolidated financial statements (or aggregated financial statements) is populated from the worksheet ICS Balance Sheet, GAAP+.
 This column represents the starting point for the GAAP Plus balance sheet.
 Totals should be equal to audited GAAP financial statements (ie Assets, Liabilities, Equity).
-Other significant balances, to the extent possible, should also be equal to reported financial statements without any adjustment (eg total investments, insurance liabilities, retained earnings, accumulated other comprehensive income, etc). - 763.
-For those IAIGs that do not prepare consolidated or group level financial statements and must generate aggregated statutory financial statements, starting balances should be reported as specified in Section 4.1.1.1.1.

-- 764. Column (2) GAAP Other than Related to Insurance Activities is automatically calculated. - 765.
-Column (3) GAAP Related to Insurance Activities: Amounts related to insurance activities are populated from the worksheet GAAP and ICS Balance Sheets. - 766.
+Other significant balances, to the extent possible, should also be equal to reported financial statements without any adjustment (eg total investments, insurance liabilities, retained earnings, accumulated other comprehensive income, etc). - 708.
+Column (2) GAAP Other than Related to Insurance Activities is automatically calculated. - 709.
+Column (3) GAAP Related to Insurance Activities: Amounts related to insurance activities are populated from the worksheet GAAP and ICS Balance Sheets. - 710.
 Column (7) GAAP Plus Reclassification from GAAP is used to report reclassifications that should be made to the GAAP audited financial statements.
 Reclassifications are those items that do not represent revaluations and are simply a reclassification from one account into another.
 The total of all reclassifications should sum to zero.
 Typical reclassifications include the following: - a.
 Reclassifying any policy loans that are netted with liabilities to a separate line on the balance sheet; - b.
 Reclassifying any reinsurance recoverables that are netted with liabilities to a separate line on the balance sheet; and - c.
-Reclassifying restricted reserves such as contingency and countercyclical reserves from liabilities to the equity section (Row labelled Reserves). - 767.
-Column (8) GAAP Plus Related to insurance activities includes all balances from Column 3 adjusted for GAAP Plus as specified under the appropriate GAAP Plus jurisdictional approach provided in Section 9.1.6 Jurisdictional GAAP Plus Approaches. - 768.
-Offsetting entries for valuation adjustments are automatically calculated fields recorded under the equity section of the balance sheet. - 769.
-Column (9) GAAP Plus Consolidated with non-insurance is an automatically populated sum of columns (2) and (8). - 770.
+Reclassifying restricted reserves such as contingency and countercyclical reserves from liabilities to the equity section (Row labelled Reserves). - 711.
+Column (8) GAAP Plus Related to insurance activities includes all balances from Column 3 adjusted for GAAP Plus as specified under the appropriate GAAP Plus jurisdictional approach provided in Section 9.1.5 GAAP Plus Approaches. - 712.
+Offsetting entries for valuation adjustments are automatically calculated fields recorded under the equity section of the balance sheet. - 713.
+Column (9) GAAP Plus Consolidated with non-insurance is an automatically populated sum of columns (2) and (8). - 714.
 Column (5) ICS Related to insurance activities is populated from the worksheet GAAP and ICS Balance Sheets.

-9.1.7.2 AOCI Adjustment to Capital Resources
+9.1.6.2 AOCI Adjustment to Capital Resources

-771. This table is a reconciliation from AOCI on AFS debt securities reported under the GAAP Valuation balance sheet to the AOCI adjustment amount as specified in Section 9.1.8.1.1 below.
+715. This table is a reconciliation from AOCI on AFS debt securities reported under the GAAP Valuation balance sheet to the AOCI adjustment amount as specified in Section 9.1.7.1.1 below.

-9.1.7.3 Reconciliations
+9.1.6.3 Reconciliations

-- 772. The table Reconciliation of Life insurance liabilities GAAP+ to MAV in the worksheet ICS Balance Sheet.GAAP+ has been provided for IAIGs to reconcile life insurance liability amounts between MAV and GAAP Plus.
-This data is being collected in order to understand any significant differences between the valuation methods. - 773.
+- 716. The table Reconciliation of Life insurance liabilities GAAP+ to MAV in the worksheet ICS Balance Sheet.GAAP+ has been provided for IAIGs to reconcile life insurance liability amounts between MAV and GAAP Plus.
+This data is being collected in order to understand any significant differences between the valuation methods. - 717.
 An additional table in the worksheet ICS Balance Sheet.GAAP+ has been provided to reconcile non-life insurance liabilities amounts between reported GAAP and GAAP Plus, as well as between GAAP Plus and MAV.